-Dr. Andrea Crottini, EPFL / Technology Transfer and Intellectual Property Manager
+Dr. Andrea Crottini, EPFL / Head of the Technology Transfer Office

 Andrea Crottini holds a PhD in Physics and a Master in Intellectual Property Law and Management.
-He acts as Technology Transfer and Intellectual Property Manager at the Technology Transfer Office of the Swiss Federal Institute of Technology (Lausanne) and among his missions are: (i) Technology assessment, (ii) Patents, (iii) Licensing and (iv) Industrial liasons.
+He is the head of the Technology Transfer Office of the Swiss Federal Institute of Technology (Lausanne) and among his missions are: (i) Technology assessment, (ii) Patents, (iii) Licensing and (iv) Industrial liasons.
 He is involved in a series of entrepreneurial ventures born at EPFL and his advice accompany founders through the Intellectual Property securisation and future exploitation.

 Anil Sethi, ETH Zurich / Chair of Entrepreneurship